CartographAI/quick-wiki/wiki/2_installation-setup.md

     *   CentOS/RHEL: `yum install tree`

     Ensure that the installed version supports JSON output format (`--gitignore -J`).
 Version 1.7.0 or later is recommended.
-4.  **QuickWiki Package:** Install the `quick-wiki` package globally using npm:
+4.  **QuickWiki Package:** Install the `quickwiki-ai` package globally using npm:

     ```bash
-    npm install -g quick-wiki
+    npm install -g quickwiki-ai
     ```

 ## Configuration

 1.  **.env file:** Create a `.env` file in the root directory of your project and add your Gemini API key as described above.
-2.  **Command-line options:** You can configure QuickWiki using command-line options when running the `quick-wiki` command.
+2.  **Command-line options:** You can configure QuickWiki using command-line options when running the `quickwiki-ai` command.
 The available options are:
     *   `<repository-path>`: Path to the repository to document.
     *   `-o, --output <directory>`: Custom output directory (default: `<repository-path>/wiki`).
     *   `-k, --gemini-api-key <key>`: Provide API key via command line instead of environment variable.